aliabbasi2000/MemeGame/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/AVMm0VzU)
-# Exam #N: "Exam Title: What do you meme?" board game."
+# Exam #1: "Exam Title: What do you meme?" board game."
 ## Student: s323638 ABBASI ALI

 ## React Client Application Routes

-- Route `/`: page content and purpose
+- Route `/`: Home page - consist of a start button to start the game & Login Button
+- Route `/Login`: Login page - consist of a login form to perform Authentication
+- Route `/demogame`: Demo Game Page - The gane page for the annonimous user
+- Route `/game`: Game Page - The gane page for the Authenticated user
+- Route `/profile`: user profile Page - consist of the Games that user played before and the meme and the score of them for each round
 - Route `/something/:param`: page content and purpose, param specification
 - ...